fbpx

 #11 Huckaby Trail

-The Huckaby Trail is a scenic hike that follows Oak Creek and offers views of Cathedral Rock and other rock formations.
+The Huckaby Trail is a scenic hike that follows Oak Creek and offers views of Cathedral Rock and other rock formations, but is a popular summer trail because it offers you the opportunity to dip into the creek.

 The trail is 5.7 miles round trip and can be made shorter by turning back at any point.